ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 **Authenticator:** The authenticator is the device which acts as a server in the EAPOL (EAP over LAN) protocol, and is a client of the authentication server.
 The authenticator is responsible for passing EAP messages between the supplicant and the authentication server, and for ensuring that only authenticated supplicants gain access to the network.

-[https://datatracker.ietf.org/doc/html/rfc5216](EAP-TLS) is a mature and widely-used protocol for network authentication, for IoT and IT equipment.
+{{EAP-TLS}} is a mature and widely-used protocol for network authentication, for IoT and IT equipment.
 IEEE 802.1x defines the encapsulation of EAP over LAN access technologies, like IEEE 802.11 wireless and IEEE 802.3 ethernet.
 RADIUS is a protocol and server technology frequently used for supporting the server side of EAP-TLS authentication.
 Guidance for implementing RADIUS strongly encourages the use of a single common CA for all supplicants, to mitigate the possibility of identifier collisions across PKIs.